Kozak consensus sequence

-The Kozak consensus sequence (Kozak consensus or Kozak sequence) is a nucleic acid motif that functions as the protein translation initiation site in most eukaryotic mRNA transcripts.
+The Kozak consensus sequence (Kozak consensus or Kozak sequence) is a nucleic acid motif that functions as the protein translation initiation site in most transcripts of archaeal and eukaryotic mRNA.
+Archaeal transcriptomes use a mix of Kozak sequence, leaderless initiation and, more rarely, the Shine–Dalgarno sequence.
+Most of the initiation, elongation, and termination factors in archaea have homologs in eukaryotes.

 Regarded as the optimum sequence for initiating translation in eukaryotes, the sequence is an integral aspect of protein regulation and overall cellular health as well as having implications in human disease.
 It ensures that a protein is correctly translated from the genetic message, mediating ribosome assembly and translation initiation.
 A wrong start site can result in non-functional proteins.
 As it has become more studied, expansions of the nucleotide sequence, bases of importance, and notable exceptions have arisen.
+Haloarchaea are known to have a variant of the Kozak consensus sequence in their Hsp70 genes.

 The sequence was named after the scientist who discovered it, Marilyn Kozak.
 Kozak discovered the sequence through a detailed analysis of DNA genomic sequences.

 The Kozak sequence is not to be confused with the ribosomal binding site (RBS), that being either the 5′ cap of a messenger RNA or an internal ribosome entry site (IRES).